CarlosFocil/GPRFinder/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

-1. Clone the git repository on your system.
-2. Put your model into the main directory of GPRFinder.
-3. Put the genome of your model into the 'genomes' folder.

 ### Installing
 Clone the repository on your system: